boabangf/GNN_RL_gene_trajectory_perturbation/README.md

 ****(cell, gene)****
 **** cellular level, gene level and molecular level-multimodal approach - Datasets-searching

+**build a multimodal framework that integrates scRNA-seq and CITE-seq data**

 ****Algorithm  1  (suitable for higher number of perturbation which creates highly sparse data)